 Understanding the White Keys

 Here’s how this goes: There are multiple sets of the same exact keys all across your keyboard.
 There are only 12 actual unique notes – everything else is the same thing repeated at a higher or lower pitch.

 Those sets of 12 repeating keys are named after letters.
 They run from A to G on white keys.
 Then they stop and start over.
 Every single white key on your keyboard is named after one of those 12 letters.

 I get into this topic in-depth in Day 1 of my free 5-day workbook.
 It’s Day 1 because it is that important!
-If you haven’t already check it out – I’ll take you through the process of memorizing the notes and share some practice resources to help you really grasp your newfound knowledge.
+Check it out.
+I take you through the process of memorizing the notes and share some practice resources to help you really grasp your newfound knowledge.